Fire, Smoke Seen on Caesars Superdome Roof Ahead of Saints' Return

 A fire broke out on the roof of the Caesars Superdome roof on Tuesday afternoon in New Orleans.

 According to Doug Thornton, VP of stadiums for ASM Global, which manages the Superdome, the fire was started "in the gutter tub" on the roof while workers were cleaning.
-It appears that the fire is under control, and the building will undergo a full damage assessment.
+The building will still undergo a full damage assessment.

+One person was brought to the hospital for “minor burns," according to the New Orleans Emergency Management Services.
+Emergency officials called on people to stay away from the area.

+The New Orleans Fire Department said the fire was considered accidental, and a result of work being done on the roof.

 The Saints are set to play their first home game of the season at the Superdome in Week 4 against the New York Giants.
 The Saints were forced to relocate to Texas after Hurricane Ida devastated the city of New Orleans, and have yet to play a game this season at the Superdome.